praetorian-inc/nebula/DEVELOPMENT.md

 func NewFoo (opts []*types.Option) (<-chan string, stages.Stage[string, int], error)
 ```

-### Invoke Function

-The `Invoke` function does the work of the module.
-Once the module has gathered, analyzed, or completed its processing, the results should be sent to the results channel.
-The data is read from the channel by the output providers and handled accordingly.

 #### Results

 Modules will typically have some results from their invocation.
 The results are returned by the module using an output channel which is automatically processed by the configured output providers.